Ancillary data

 Ancillary data is data that has been added to given data and uses the same form of transport.
 Common examples are cover art images for media files or streams, or digital data added to radio or television broadcasts.

 Television

 Ancillary data (commonly abbreviated as ANC data), in the context of television systems, refers to a means which by non-video information (such as audio, other forms of essence, and metadata) may be embedded within the serial digital interface.
 Ancillary data is standardized by SMPTE as SMPTE 291M: Ancillary Data Packet and Space Formatting.

-Ancillary data can be located in non-picture portions of horizontal scan lines.
-This is known as horizontal ancillary data (HANC).
-Ancillary data can also be located in non-picture regions of the frame, This is known as vertical ancillary data (VANC).
+Ancillary data can be located in non-picture portions of horizontal scan lines, known as Horizontal ANCillary data (HANC).
+Ancillary data can also be located in non-picture regions of the video frame, known as Vertical ANCillary data (VANC).

 Technical details

 Location

 Ancillary data packets may be located anywhere within a serial digital data stream, with the following exceptions: